Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: How much do representations align?

 Huh et al.~\cite{huh2024prh} predict that as LLMs become stronger, their representations align more with vision representations.
 This claim is evaluated using three proxies for language performance: HellaSwag~\cite{zellers2019hellaswag}, GSM8K~\cite{cobbe2021gsm8k}, and $(1-\text{bitsperbyte})$.

-In this section, we revisit this trend analysis with an extended set of models and benchmarks.
-We evaluate 55 LLMs, spanning from BLOOMZ~\cite{muennighoff2023crosslingualgeneralizationmultitaskfinetuning} to recently released models.
-In addition to the evaluations in \cite{huh2024prh}, we use the ARC Challenge~\cite{chollet2019measureintelligence}, MMLU~\cite{hendrycks2021mmlu}, and LogiQA2~\cite{liu2023logiqa2} benchmarks.
+In this section, we revisit this trend analysis for an extended set of models and benchmarks.
+We follow the original experimental setup from \cite{huh2024prh} to evaluate 55 LLMs, spanning from BLOOMZ~\cite{muennighoff2023crosslingualgeneralizationmultitaskfinetuning} to recently released models.
+We use the ARC Challenge~\cite{chollet2019measureintelligence}, MMLU~\cite{hendrycks2021mmlu}, and LogiQA2~\cite{liu2023logiqa2} benchmarks.
 These probe arithmetic reasoning, general knowledge, and logical reasoning.
 We present results for models that surpass Llama-3-70B~\cite{grattafiori2024llama} (the strongest model in~\cite{huh2024prh}) on at least one benchmark, testing whether the alignment-performance trend continues.
-The full set of 55 models and results on the largely saturated benchmarks are included in \cref{sec:llm_eval} in the supplementary material.
+The complete results for all models and benchmarks are included in \cref{sec:llm_eval} in the supplementary material.

-In \cref{fig:trends_combined}, we observe that recent models do not continue on the scaling lines extrapolated from the model set from \cite{huh2024prh}.
+Our observations depend on the benchmark used to measure language-model performance.
+For benchmarks close to those used in~\cite{huh2024prh}, such as HellaSwag and Wikitext, the trend partially extends to newer models, with positive $R^2_{\text{new}}$ of $0.30$ and $0.49$.
+Those benchmarks measure next-token prediction and commonsense language understanding, closely tied to the autoregressive pretraining objective.
+However, these benchmarks are increasingly saturated for recent LLMs.
+We therefore focus on broader reasoning and knowledge benchmarks, which provide a more stringent test.
+On these benchmarks (\cref{fig:trends_combined}), we observe that recent models do not continue the scaling lines extrapolated from the model set from \cite{huh2024prh}.
 Instead, their points do not follow the predicted trend and hint at saturation with respect to DINOv2 features.
-Furthermore, the $R^2$ averaged across all regression lines ranges from -8.6 to -3.7, confirming that the extrapolated trend is not continued by recent models.
+The $R^2$ ranges from $-1.41$ to $-0.58$, confirming that the extrapolated trend is not continued by recent models.